6 min|Dr. Maya Kuczma

 Pregnancy, menopause, stressful life events, toxic exposure, infections, and changes in diet can all affect symptoms and disease progression.
 As a result, your treatment plan may also need to change over time.
 A skilled practitioner recognizes that healing is not always a straight line; they can help guide you through the ups and downs we all experience over a lifetime, and support you along the way.

 At Integrative, we’re here to help.
-Contact our reception - (604) 738-1012 - or [email protected] to take a step towards better health and vitality.
+Take a step towards better health and vitality.
 Book your initial consultation today!